Description

 Risk and Exploitability

 Exploitation requires an attacker able to generate simultaneous SMB traffic against the target system, implying network-level access to the CIFS/SMB service.
 Because the fault occurs in kernel code, an exploit could lead to kernel corruption or service disruption.
-No public CVSS score or EPSS value is available, and the vulnerability is not listed in CISA's KEV catalog.
+The CVSS score is 8.8, but the EPSS score is < 1%, indicating a very low but nonzero exploitation probability.
+The vulnerability is not listed in CISA’s KEV catalog.
 Based on the description, it is inferred that the attack vector is remote over the network and that successful exploitation would demand elevated privileges within the kernel.
-The severity is high, but the lack of known public exploits suggests a moderate to high risk pending discovery of an attack method.
+The CVSS score of 8.8 indicates high severity, but the lack of known public exploits suggests a moderate to high risk pending discovery of an attack method.

 Remediation